Song

 How much did 99 Problems make in total?

-99 Problems does not have a public lifetime total, so this page stays focused on modeled annual earnings instead of claiming an audited career total.
+99 Problems does not have a public lifetime total, so the estimate stays focused on modeled annual earnings instead of claiming an audited career total.

 How much does 99 Problems make per stream?